folakangil78/machine-learning/regression/README.md

 ## Seasonal Bias Line Plot — *Temporal Sentiment Oscillation*

-This visualization (0) isolates the learned temporal bias component (\( b_t \)) within the Regularized Matrix Factorization architecture, illustrating how SGD optimization adjusts predictions solely based on the given month.
+This visualization (0) isolates the learned temporal bias component $b_t$ within the Regularized Matrix Factorization architecture, illustrating how SGD optimization adjusts predictions solely based on the given month.

 The data exhibits a pronounced seasonal oscillation:
 * **Lowest bias (most negative)** January
 * **Highest bias (least negative)** July–August

-This term effectively acts as a variable intercept, modulating the global mean independently of user preferences (\( p_u \)) or movie characteristics (\( q_i \)).
+This term effectively acts as a variable intercept, modulating the global mean independently of user preferences $p_u$ or movie characteristics $q_i$.
 The pattern confirms that the model successfully disentangled a latent seasonal signal, correcting systematic mid-year optimism and early-year rating harshness to minimize global RMSE.

 ---